fish-shell/fish-shell/doc_src/cmds/block.rst

     Release global block.

 **-h** or **--help**
-    Displays help about using this command.
+    Display help about using this command.

 Example
 -------